sajjadGG/book-python/stdlib/oop/dataclass.rst

 * ``field()`` creates new empty ``list`` for each object
 * It does not reuse pointer

-.. warning:: Note, :ref:`Argument Mutability <OOP Argument Mutability>`.
+.. warning:: Note, You should not set mutable objects as a default function argument.
+More information: :ref:`Argument Mutability <OOP Mutability Argument>`.

     .. code-block:: python
         :emphasize-lines: 2,10,14